-Guest accommodation at Tassajara are rustic, peaceful, and range from private cabins to shared dorms.
-Prices listed on our Rooms and Rates page reflect the cost for a one night stay.
-As there is no electricity in our guest rooms, kerosene lamps are used for light.
+Rooms and Rates page reflect the cost for a one night stay.
 Bathing facilities are in the bathhouse, and all cabins and rooms have a private toilet and sink except as noted.There is a two-night minimum stay on weekends (Friday-Sunday).

 For people who have food intolerances, allergies, or other sensitivities, we offer a supplement to the dinner meal, known as the Restricted Diet.
 The Restricted Diet meal supplement includes a grain (gluten free), a protein, and a vegetable – all plainly cooked.
-Even though the Restricted Diet option is offered every day, we ask that you inform Tassajara Reservations of any dietary restrictions that you have, particularly if you have severe allergic reactions.
+It must be arranged for in advance through the Reservations office.
 Those with certain dietary restrictions can generally supplement their breakfast and lunch with options from bag lunch as needed.
-Continue reading...

 Telephone and Electronics

-Tassajara has only one public phone and there is no fax, internet, or cell phone reception.
+Tassajara has only one public phone and there is no internet or mobile phone reception.
 Because we are off the grid and generate all our own electricity, we discourage the use of computers and all other electrical equipment.
 There is a $10/hour fee for recharging laptops, digital camera batteries, etc. In order to preserve the quiet atmosphere, we ask that you do not bring musical instruments, radios, or other audible musical devices.

 Skirts, pants, and other casual dress attire may be worn for dinner.
 Please bring a bathing suit for the swimming pool and wear clothing over your suit in the public areas.
 Clothing is optional in the bathhouse.
 Please help support the monastic setting by not wearing revealing clothing.
 Slip-on shoes or sandals are useful at Tassajara, as shoes are not worn in the guest rooms or meditation hall.